 In a storage-based DPS system, where the data are actually captured to a transportable storage medium and then replayed at a later time, a delay-offset capability in the DOM allows control of data alignment into the DPS.
 In these storage-based systems, VSI-H specifies that the DOM include the capability to offset the delay of the reconstructed bit-streams with respect to the ROT clock, as indicated in Figure 1.
 The delay is specified as a bit offset.
-The value of the bit offset is specified at the setting of the ROT clock and remains constant until another setting of the ROT clock.
 This allows adjustment of the data delay into the DPS for processing.
 When the delay offset is set to a non-zero value, the RBS_n bit streams, R1PPS and QVALID1 signals are delayed with respect to the ROT1PPS tick by the amount specified.
 When the delay offset is zero, ROT1PPS and R1PPS are coincident.
 QVALID indicates that valid data with the proper delay is being output from the DOM.

-The range of the available delay offset in a storage-based DPS system shall be sufficient to cover at least $\pm 0.5ROT1PPS$.
+The range of the available delay offset in a storage-based DPS system shall be sufficient to cover at least ± 0.5 ROT1PPS.
 This allows an arbitrarily large offset (with respect to some DPS master clock) to be specified with a combination of ROT setting and bit offset.2